aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/programming-with-documents-in-php/working-withtables-in-php/_index.md

 title: Working With Tables in PHP – Aspose.Words for Java
 articleTitle: Working With Tables in PHP
 linktitle: Working With Tables in PHP
-description: "PHP: Working With Tables using Aspose.Words for Java."
+description: "Working With Tables using PHP."
 type: docs
 weight: 80
 url: /java/working-withtables-in-php/